Scout & The Disco Ball, 2020

 Cig Harvey Biography

 European photographer, Cig Harvey, is known for her photographs exploring the narratives deeply rooted in the natural environment and familial relationships.
-The slow passing of time and the natural surroundings of her rural home in the Midcoast of Maine has made her alert to the magic of the mundane.
+The slow passing of time and the natural surroundings of Cig Harvey's rural home in the Midcoast of Maine has made her alert to the magic of the mundane.
 Cig Harvey photography depicts luscious color and luminous natural light whether it be a portrait or still life.
-“I want my photographs to be a jolt, they explore the magic in the world while having one foot very much placed in realty,” Cig explains of her work.
+“I want my photographs to be a jolt, they explore the magic in the world while having one foot very much placed in reality.”
+Cig Harvey explains of her work.
 Cig Harvey's recent work has expanded her focus on familial relationships to her own experience with motherhood and her relationship with her daughter.

-Cig was an assistant professor at the Art Institute of Boston at Lesley University where she worked for ten years.
-Her first solo museum show was held at the Stenersen Museum in Oslo in 2012 in conjunction with the release of her first monograph, You Look At Me Like An Emergency.
+Cig Harvey was an assistant professor at the Art Institute of Boston at Lesley University where she worked for ten years.
+Cig Harvey's first solo museum show was held at the Stenersen Museum in Oslo in 2012 in conjunction with the release of her first monograph, You Look At Me Like An Emergency.
 This book was a personal exploration of love, loss, longing and belonging.
 It sold out in all editions and was selected by Photo District News as one of the best books of 2012.

 Cig Harvey photography has been exhibited nationally and internationally, and is included in several collections including The Museum of Fine Arts, Houston, George Eastman Museum, and The Farnsworth Art Museum.
 Cig Harvey photography has been displayed at Paris Photo, Art Miami, and AIPD every year since 2006.